druidamix/Opensubtitles-downloader/README.md

 # Opensubtitles Downloader (new API)
-> Download subtitles from opensubtitles.org using the new API for GNU/Linux.<br>
+> Download subtitles from opensubtitles.org using the new API.<br>
 > Primarely it will download subtitles by hash.
 If none found, it download the first subtitle found.

 ## Installation